denovo/Antenna-faq/docs/CloudCollectionsandData.md

 ![adding rows](/images/manualadd.png)

-Or you can use the addrecord option and then enter as appropiate.
+Or you can use the add record option and then enter as appropiate.

 ![adding rows](/images/addrecord.png)